-The EMA co-ordinator will oversee the day-to-day operation of this policy in the following ways:
+The Pupil and Family Wellbeing Leader will oversee the day-to-day operation of this policy in the following ways:

-- maintenance of a list of pupils with ethnic minority heritage and EAL, ensuring they are identified on the school's provision map - in collaboration with the SENCO, maintenance and analysis of whole-school provision map for vulnerable learners from ethnic/linguistic minority backgrounds - advising on and co-ordinating provision for children with additional needs relating to ethnic or linguistic background - working collaboratively with teachers to plan for and teach children with EAL as part of mainstream teaching practice - managing other classroom staff involved in supporting ethnic/linguistic minorities - overseeing the initial and on-going assessment records on all children with EAL - liaising with parents of ethnic and linguistic minority children, in conjunction with class teachers, keeping them informed of progress and listening to their views of progress. - meeting at least termly with each teacher to review the linguistic progress of children learning EAL and establish next steps in learning - In collaboration with the SENCO, evaluating regularly the impact and effectiveness of all additional interventions for children from cultural and linguistic minority backgrounds. - in collaboration with the SENCO, overseeing the smooth running of transition arrangements and transfer of information for Year 6 pupils with EAL. - contributing to the in-service training of staff - supporting the design and delivery of a culturally inclusive curriculum which reflects the ethnic, cultural and linguistic diversity of the school - advising on and sourcing bilingual and culturally reflective materials to support children's learning across the curriculum - advising on and sourcing interpreters and materials in translation to ensure that bilingual parents have equality of access to essential information - attending EMA Co-ordinator network meetings and training as appropriate. - liaising with the school's Inclusion Governor, keeping him/her informed of current issues regarding provision for ethnic/linguistic minorities. - liaising closely with a range of outside agencies to ethnic & linguistic minority learners
+- Maintenance of a list of pupils with ethnic minority heritage and EAL, ensuring they are identified on the school's provision map - In collaboration with the SENCO, maintenance and analysis of whole-school provision map for vulnerable learners from ethnic/linguistic minority backgrounds - Advising on and co-ordinating provision for children with additional needs relating to ethnic or linguistic background - Working collaboratively with teachers to plan for and teach children with EAL as part of mainstream teaching practice - Managing other classroom staff involved in supporting ethnic/linguistic minorities - Overseeing the initial and on-going assessment records on all children with EAL - Liaising with parents of ethnic and linguistic minority children, in conjunction with class teachers, keeping them informed of progress and listening to their views of progress. - Meeting at least termly with each teacher to review the linguistic progress of children learning EAL and establish next steps in learning - In collaboration with the SENCO, evaluating regularly the impact and effectiveness of all additional interventions for children from cultural and linguistic minority backgrounds. - In collaboration with the SENCO, overseeing the smooth running of transition arrangements and transfer of information for Year 6 pupils with EAL. - Contributing to the in-service training of staff - Supporting the design and delivery of a culturally inclusive curriculum which reflects the ethnic, cultural and linguistic diversity of the school - Advising on and sourcing bilingual and culturally reflective materials to support children's learning across the curriculum - Advising on and sourcing interpreters and materials in translation to ensure that bilingual parents have equality of access to essential information - Attending network meetings and training as appropriate. - Liaising with the school's Inclusion Governor, keeping him/her informed of current issues regarding provision for ethnic/linguistic minorities. - Liaising closely with a range of outside agencies to ethnic & linguistic minority learners